The Petit Lenormand deck is available now. Limited stock

 A nervous person in social settings, both present, reactive, and sensitive to the gaze of others.

-This pair can describe someone very present in the social sphere: active in groups, communities, networks, but also easily annoyed or pricked by what is said there.
-Whip emphasizes a reactive temperament, sometimes sharp in words, who does not hesitate to initiate or reignite debates.
-Garden shows the importance of the collective and public image for this person.
-Sun invites to cultivate more joy and simplicity in exchanges, while Bouquet reminds that behind this character lies great sensitivity and a need to feel appreciated.
+This pair can describe someone very active in the social sphere: engaged in groups, communities, networks, but also easily annoyed or pricked by what is said there.
+The Whip emphasizes a reactive temperament, sometimes sharp in words, who does not hesitate to initiate or reignite debates.
+The Garden shows the importance of the collective and public image for this person.
+The Sun invites cultivating more joy and simplicity in exchanges, while the Bouquet reminds us that behind this character lies great sensitivity and a need to feel appreciated.

 Profession